fskeen/pet-pictures/README.md

 8. Type `git push origin your-name`
 9. Yay!
 You pushed to github.

 10. Stretch goal!!!
-Make a pull request that compares YOUR master branch (not mine) to your new code!
+Make a pull request that compares YOUR master branch (not mine) to your new branch!
 Check out the [github documentation](https://help.github.com/en/articles/creating-a-pull-request) to see how to do that.

-SQUIDS ARE COOL
+SQUIDS ARE COOL (true fact)